 If you are facing one or several of these three challenges, consider yourself normal.

 Step 1.
-Ignore performance dashboards; instead realize that you must follow a natural pace and progression of ever-increasing improvement tied to what really matters.
+Ignore performance dashboards; instead, realize that you must follow a natural pace and progression of ever-increasing improvement tied to what really matters.
 Cultures are vulnerable.
 Almost every bank has a few employees that came from a big bank, and when they hear that accountability will be coming to your bank, panic sets in.
 They stir the pot for others, not knowing that what you’re doing is completely different—empowering instead of deflating.
 The result is that people start looking for the door.

 Step 2: Roll out an interweaved system of visibility with an appropriate progression.
-Ever-advancing daily huddles, weekly radio reports, quarterly celebrations and other optimized systems need to be weaved together in the right order.
+Ever-advancing daily huddles, weekly radio reports, quarterly celebrations, and other optimized systems need to be weaved together in the right order.
 Each serves a different purpose and each must be reported on an advancing level as people learn more and progress in their effectiveness of execution.

 Step 3: Understand that traditional “stack rating” actually has proven to lower performance in all industries.
-Guilt, shame and fear are not good emotions for building performance.
+Guilt, shame, and fear are not good emotions for building performance.
 That said, there are ways around this, and being able to celebrate breakthroughs and top performance of individuals and teams is imperative to performance breakthroughs.

 So, three places to start.
 First, do not start with a performance dashboard, or you could blow this into a mess of epic proportions.
 Second, create a grouping of interconnected accountability systems that makes results visible, and make sure that you sequence the advancement of expectations.
-Third, create a mechanism that celebrates top individuals and teams, and breakthroughs from others, and still has accountability for those “under the performance line” without humiliating and embarrassing them.
+Third, create a mechanism that celebrates top individuals and teams, and breakthroughs from others and still have accountability for those “under the performance line” without humiliating and embarrassing them.

 Join me in the next episode, when I will show you how to create a “raise the bar” performance improvement system that has systematically skyrocketed performance at hundreds of banks.